 Step #4: Sell once we break the low of the Shooting Star Candle

-What is the ideal place to hide your protective stop loss and where to exit a profitable trade when trading shooting star candle.
+What is the ideal place to hide your protective stop loss?
+Where should you exit a profitable trade when trading shooting star candle?

 Step #5: Hide SL above the high of the Shooting Star Candle.
 TP when we get inside the slow part of the prevailing trend.